adrianatomescu/Liquid-Crystal/README.md

-This project contains the three aggregation states of liquid crystal, made using Blender.
-1-solid state
-2-solid->crystalline liquid
-3-liquid state
+## The Aggregation States Of Liquid Crystal
+*This project presents a series of animations illustrating liquid crystal aggregation states.
+The transitions between the states and their specific visual effects are shown in each animation.
+The project includes 3D models, textures, materials and animations created in Blender.*<br>
+*The three states presented *<br>
+1. *solid state.<br>
+2. *solid to crystalline liquid state.<br>
+3. *liquid state.<br>

+## How to run the animation
-In the folder named 'gif' you can find the animations already converted with .gif extension, and in the 'source' folder you can find the source files from blender.
+*In the folder named 'gif' you can find the animations already converted with .gif extension, and in the 'source' folder you can find the source files from blender.*

-P.S: to use the files in the 'source' folder you need Blender software.
+*P.S: to use the files in the 'source' folder you need Blender software.